gdg-x/code_of_conduct/CONTRIBUTING.md

 ### Inactive contributors
 Contributors can retire by [leaving the github project team](https://github.com/orgs/gdg-x/teams) and [join the alumni team](https://github.com/orgs/gdg-x/teams/alumni).
 Alternatively, they can [leave the organisation](https://github.com/settings/organizations).

 Contributors who were inactive for more than a year are contacted by the project maintainers and asked to retire.
+If the inactive contributor can't be reached the contributor is moved to the alumni team by one of the [GDG[x] admin organizers team](https://github.com/orgs/gdg-x/teams/og) members.